thellimist/bitses/_analyses/stellar-esqarrouth.md

 - Their chief scientist David who wrote white paper seems like a genius.
 Has more than 5 papers yearly since 2001.
 - Stellar executive director left in 2016 and it seems no one replaced her since.
 - Most of the team graduated from low tier universities and had no experience before Stellar.
 - I didn't see the team answer anything in the community anytime soon.
+- Has very simple smart contracts.
+- Has a lot of resources on their website.

 Pros